jamesonstone/castanon.github.io/completed-works/constrictive-pericarditis.md

 One month post hospitalization she was seen in the cardiology clinic with improvement in dyspnea.
 A repeat chest X-ray showed resolution of the pleural effusions.
 Her follow up echocardiogram showed reduction in the pericardial effusion but persistent thickening of the pericardium.
 She is currently on a slow steroid taper and is due for a repeat echo in one month.

+## Discussion

-Discussion: Clozapine induced pericarditis is an extremely rare adverse effect with few case reports found in the medical literature.
+Clozapine induced pericarditis is an extremely rare adverse effect with few case reports found in the medical literature.
 Clinicians should look for signs and symptoms of tachycardia, dyspnea, chest pain and malaise in patients taking clozapine.
 Cessation of clozapine is imperative when treating clozapine induced pericarditis in addition to indomethacin, colchicine, and steroids.

+## Conclusion

-Conclusion: Making the diagnosis of clozapine induced cardiac adverse effects like pericarditis requires a high degree of clinical suspicion.
+Making the diagnosis of clozapine induced cardiac adverse effects like pericarditis requires a high degree of clinical suspicion.
 Medications are often overlooked as causes of disease, and as a result it is of tantamount importance to review a patient’s list of medications in conjunction with their symptoms when preparing a diagnosis.

 *Author Disclosures: None*